INTERVIEW

 GEMSAS offers an online application and matching platform for Australian residents applying to graduate-entry medical programs through GEMSAS in Australia, as well as for Dentistry and Optometry programs at the University of Melbourne.

 The GEMSAS system allows preference from three to six medical schools, then uses complex matching algorithms to allocate interviews and offers based on your eligibility and highest preferred medical school.
-You will be ranked and selected for the Med School interviews according to your performance in the following:
+You will be ranked and selected for the med school interviews according to your performance in the following:

 • GAMSAT